TheJelmega/prog-lang/design/README.md

 A subset of items may be parameterized by types and constants.
 These parameters generally follow the name of the item defined, but for an `impl`, these must be defined after the keyword.
-Type and value paramters may come in any order, if a parameter pack it used, it must come as the last value in the declaration.
+Type and value paramters may come in any order, if a parameter pack is used, it must come as the last value in the declaration.

 Generic parameters are defined within the scope of the item they are in, and can be used inside of inner scopes, unless they are shadowed.